danny-shindel/LAG/readme.md

 ## Planned Future Enhancements

 - Full Mobile Compatibility
-    - In its' current state the game is able to be played on a mobile browser, however, you are not able to flag squares.
+    - In its current state the game is able to be played on a mobile browser, however, you are not able to flag squares.
 - Board Manipulation
-    - Implementation of features that allow player to choose difficulty levels that correspond with different board sizes and mine counts.
+    - Implementation of features that allow players to choose difficulty levels that correspond with different board sizes and mine counts.
 - Sounds
     - Implementing period correct (90's) sounds during gameplay that enhance, and don't overshadow or distract from, gameplay.